Ohio Trucking Insurance Requirements for Motor Carriers start with Federal Requirements set by FMCSA.

 PUCO will still need their own separate Ohio Motor Carrier Application.

-Be sure to remember your obligation to complete your UCR Filing.
+Then be sure to remember your obligation to complete your UCR Filing.

 Interstate Motor Carriers are required to submit annual fees to Unified Carrier Registration, or UCR.